cwrightson/msan622/final-project/README.md

 ## Interactivity ##

+The interactivity for the four visualizations is somewhat standardized to limit the conplexity and to link the multiple plots between one another.
+Because much of the data is based around location and some form of time the interactivity deals with the same topics.
+On the map, the user can select whether they want to visualize the whole world or focus on just the United States where most of the NBA population is based.

 Please include an "Interactivity" section where you discuss the interactivity implemented in your project.
 Please discuss the following:

 - The type(s) of interactivity you implemented